edsamv/colorSensor-arc/README.md

-# ARC 2026 - Color Sensor & Layout Identification System
+#Color Sensor & Layout Identification System

-This module handles real-time color detection using the **TCS34725** sensor, manages a sequence of 8 resource scans, and identifies the corresponding mission layout from a pre-defined table of 576 possibilities.
+This module handles real-time color detection using the **TCS34725** sensor, manages a sequence of 8 resource scans, and identifies the corresponding layout from a pre-defined table of 576 possibilities.

 ---